 It was an incredible period and one where I learnt a huge amount both professionally and personally.
 Through it, I experienced almost every kind of challenge that a developing country can throw at you, and survived.

 Most weeks I worked 60 hours and volunteered through these years to get things set-up and established.
-I was able to sustain my outgoings for the the time I was there from the generous support from friends and family and a local living allowance.
+I was able to sustain my outgoings for the time I was there from the generous support of friends and family and a local living allowance.

-Last year I took a career break while transitioning back to the UK as well as looking and applying for permanent work.
+So last year I took a slight career break while transitioning back to the UK and on the job search, looking and applying for permanent work.

-From my seven years experience I have built up a strong skill-set in communications, programmes and fundraising and am looking to transfer this experience into the UK charity, non-profit sector.
+From my seven years of experience, I have built up a strong skill-set in communications, programmes and fundraising and am looking to transfer this experience to the UK charity, non-profit sector.

-To get in touch, please email email@example.com or through LinkedIn.
+To get in touch, please email firstname.lastname@example.org or click through to LinkedIn.

 More info on KCC